-Unless you’re a new hire, open enrollment for this plan takes place each September:
+Open enrollment for the Hitachi Vantara LLC Deferred Compensation plan takes place each September:

-- Executives may set aside up to 50% of base salary for the calendar year.
-You may also set aside up to 100% of your total incentives earned during the year.
+- Decide how much money to set aside during the calendar year.
+You may set aside up to 50% of your base salary and up to 100% of your total incentives earned during the year.

 - Choose your investment mix.
 The plan has a similar set of financial investment options as are available under the 401(k).